HomeEnterprise ITArtificial IntelligenceGoogle Quantum Supremacy: Sundar Pichai hails Google AI team breakthrough in quantum computing

 Google Quantum Supremacy: Sundar Pichai hails Google AI team breakthrough in quantum computing

-CEO said that the team at has achieved sort of “quantum supremacy” with developing a chip that performed the target computation in 200 seconds, which would otherwise take the world's fastest supercomputer 10,000 years.
+Google CEO Sundar Pichai said that the team at Google has achieved sort of “quantum supremacy” with developing a chip that performed the target computation in 200 seconds, which would otherwise take the world’s fastest supercomputer 10,000 years.
 Published in the journal Nature, the Google AP paper said the team developed a new 54-qubit processor, named “Sycamore”, that is comprised of fast, high-fidelity quantum logic gates, in order to perform the benchmark testing.

 “Very proud that our @GoogleAI team has achieved a big breakthrough in known as quantum supremacy after over a decade of work, as published in @Nature.
 Thank you to our collaborators in the research community who helped make this possible,” tweeted Pichai.